Case Study: Context Interactions & Physics Faculty's Professional Development

-Understanding the experiences of these two physics instructors gives perspective to physics education researchers about the ways physics faculty negotiate their myriad experiences to continue to develop as physics faculty.
-In particular, it highlights the benefits of the lens by which we conducted the analysis of this study.
-First, using the classical narrative of faculty change which aims to assess adoption and persistence of use of established research-based strategies \cite{dancy2010pedagogical, dancy2016faculty, henderson2007barriers, henderson2011facilitating, henderson2012use, henderson2014assessment, turpen2016perceived} in instructional change would have missed key parts of both Cleopatra and Sphinx's stories.
-Second, using an established framework for transforming departmental culture \cite{corbo2016framework} might have been applicable for Cleopatra, but it would not have been as applicable for Sphinx.
-Although the classical narrative would have captured some of the research-based strategies our case study subjects use, it would not have captured how they moderate the use of these strategies in light of their interactions with different facets of their context.
-Additionally assessing the impact of a particular intervention such as the New Faculty Workshop for Physics and Astronomy (NFW) would have captured quite well Sphinx's professional and social development, but would not have as clearly characterized his mindset growth over time.
-In fact, NFW has played an incredibly positive role for Sphinx who has discussed its benefits at length in our study.
+Second, we analyzed the effects of a combination of experiences our case study subjects underwent, which provides more nuances on factors that can impact physics faculty's professional development.
+Assessing the impact of a particular intervention such as NFW would have captured quite well Sphinx's professional and social domain, but would not have as clearly characterized his growth over time.
+In fact, NFW played an incredibly positive role for Sphinx who discussed its benefits at length in our study.